hdumcke/aws-orchestrator-configurations/mp_v2_esp_build/README.md

 ## Workflow

 Each time you build a new firmware you have to update the version number by adding a tag to the https://github.com/mangdangroboticsclub/mini_pupper_2_bsp.git repository.
-The tag needs to be in the form of v<major>.<minor> Example:
+The tag needs to be in the form of v&lt;major&gt;.&lt;minor&gt; Example:

 ```
 git tag v0.1